 This process applies to any requests for updates to Initiatives, Metrics, or Targets of the Strategic Plan.
-First, such change suggestions should be submitted through the designated online form at www.browardschools.com/sim.
-Any stakeholder (e.g., students, teachers, staff, families, business and community partners, School Board Members, etc.) may submit their change suggestions through the form.
+First, sSuch change suggestions should may be submitted through the designated online form at www.browardschools.com/strategicplan- by Aany stakeholder (e.g., students, teachers, staff, families, business and community partners, School Board Members, etc.) may submit their change suggestions through the form.
+Suggestions may also be captured from any direction or level of the organization or external sources (e.g., legislation, advisory groups, health officials, etc.).
 The suggestions will be vetted and subsequently reviewed by the Strategic Plan Committee, and the Superintendent's Cabinet who serves as the ongoing Steering Committee for the Strategic Plan.
-Once approved by Cabinet, the change suggestions will be presented before the School Board as part of the annual Strategic Plan review and revision process.
+Once approved by Cabinet, the change suggestions will be presented before to the School Board for final approval as part of the annual Strategic Plan review and revision process.
 Only after School Board approval has been received will the Strategic Plan be revised and republished by SIM with an updated publication date on the front and back covers.